At Squarespace I designed layout systems that gave people new ways to express themselves online.

 text-3.png

 These expressibility features came from actively researching the web and investigating new technologies.
-Once the features were applied to specific layout types, they were explored further to address additional user needs and desires.
+Once the features were applied to specific layout types, they were explored further to address additional user needs and aesthetic or interaction driven user desires.

 [E.G. TEXT-DRIVEN LAYOUTS + MEDIA]